 Remarkably, these durable socks retained their shape even after enduring some rough trails.

-Yet, as every coin has two sides, the socks were a bit warm for summer hikes due to their thick cushioning.
+Yet, as every coin has two sides, the wool socks were a bit warm for summer hikes due to their thick cushioning.

 However, they would be ideal for colder weather or winter camping.
-Also, though the socks perform excellently overall, the narrower feet could cause discomfort for those with broader feet.
+Also, though the socks perform well overall, the narrower feet could cause discomfort for those with broader feet.
 Just give it a chance – their deep heel pocket could partially alleviate this issue.

 Features